manateelazycat/awesome-tray/README.md

 ## Customize Module
 You can control modules through option ```awesome-tray-active-modules```.

-**When removing the git module load the awesome-tray-mode after setting the modules to prevent useless hooks**
+**When changing the modules load awesome-tray-mode after setting the modules to prevent useless hooks and changes**

 You can find all modules name in the keys of variable ```awesome-tray-module-alist```.
 Currently we have: